 Journaling at the end of your day allows you to reflect on the day as a whole.
 This helps you better analyze your behavior during the day.
 How your actions may have affected you or others around you.
 Then you can look at those behaviors and actions from a more objective perspective.

-Any adrenaline, stress, or anxiety you may have felt throughout the day has usually dissipated by this point in the evening, and you are able to more clearly see how you responded to certain situations.
-This can help you decide what went well and what did not, so that, hopefully, you will not make the same mistakes the next day.
+Any adrenaline, stress, or anxiety you may have felt throughout the day has usually dissipated by this point in the evening, and you can more clearly see how you responded to certain situations.
+This can help you decide what went well and what did not, so that you will hopefully not make the same mistakes the next day.

 Working through events and associated emotions is good for our emotional well-being.
 Writing allows your psyche, with a confidential outlet, to express thoughts and feelings without rejection, judgment, or repercussions.
 Holding onto emotions burdens our hearts.
-By writing down our thoughts and feelings, we take the burden off of our heart, offering the kind of relief that is rarely possible when confiding in even our closest friends or family.
+By writing down our thoughts and feelings through journaling in the evening, we take the burden off of our heart, offering the kind of relief rarely possible when confiding in even our closest friends or family.

 Journaling at night is a great way to exercise and boost your memory.
-In the silence of the evening, without all those other distractions, you may be able to remember more details and events than you realize.
+In the silence of the evening, without all those other distractions, you may remember more details and events than you realize.

-Moreover, the more you write in your journal and the more of a habit it becomes, the more you start seeing your days from the perspective of how you will record them.
-You will start to notice more details, more feelings, and even more thoughtful reflection on the events that occur throughout the day.
+Moreover, the more you write in your journal and the more habit it becomes, the more you start seeing your days from the perspective of how you will record them.
+You will notice more details, more feelings, and even more thoughtful reflection on the events that occur throughout the day.

-New healthy habits are the first step to taking care of yourself by nurturing your soul.
+New healthy habits are the first step in taking care of yourself, by nurturing your soul.
 If you would like to learn more about my Complete Wellness Program, where new healthy habits are formed around wellness and nutrition.